 Chomsky and Zinn refrained from expressions of admiration or support for the attacks themselves, seeming to regard them as understandable, but nonetheless criminal.
 This did not prevent crude attacks by right-wing groups like Campus Watch, which accused these critics, and university faculty generally, of supporting terrorism.
 Such McCarthyite tactics led many leftists and progressives to close ranks, making the needed critique of positions like those of Chomsky and Zinn harder to carry out.

-Miriam Cooke, Duke University: In the conclusion to a lengthy August 2005 article mainly about Campus Watch, "Contesting campus watch: Middle East studies under fire," Cooke writes:
+miriam cooke, Duke University (yes, she spells her name with miniscule letters, in an act of majuscule pretention): In the conclusion to a lengthy August 2005 article mainly about Campus Watch, "Contesting campus watch: Middle East studies under fire," cooke writes:

 Campus Watch is the Trojan horse whose warriors are already changing the rules of the game not only in Middle East studies but also in the US University as a whole.
 They threaten to undermine the very foundations of American education.
 Their project must be challenged.

-Comment: This purple-prose declaration of Campus Watch's accomplishments is probably the most extravagant we can ever hope for.
+Comment: This purple-prose declaration of Campus Watch's accomplishments is the most wonderfully extravagant backhanded compliment we can hope for.
+(August 1, 2005)

-Hatem Bazian, University of California at Berkeley: A blog entry dated Apr.
-17, 2006, "Aljazeera Hosts San Francisco Arab Americans," reports on an Al-Jazeera show:
+Hatem Bazian, University of California at Berkeley: A blog entry today, "Aljazeera Hosts San Francisco Arab Americans," reports on an Al-Jazeera show:

 Dr. Bazian spoke about the pressure faced by professors teaching Middle Eastern politics or history.
 He said he knew of students in his classroom who attended just so they could write down what he says, essentially spying on him, and transmitting that information to other private organizations.
 These include the infamous Campus Watch network which was founded by known Islamophobe Daniel Pipes as well as the likes of David Horowitz who recently authored a book entitled "The Professors: The 101 Most Dangerous Academics in America."
 Both the organization and the book are essentially are [sic] witch hunt against any academic that dares to provide a human side of the Middle East, more specifically the Israeli-Palestinian conflict.
 They want to "black list" these professors, ruin their reputation, and eventually remove them from their positions in some of the most prestigious universities in America.
 Taking their statements out of context, these Islamophobic pop stars are attempting to muffle dialogue at the most important institutions of our time: universities.
 Dr. Bazian openly discusses this intimidation and the students also provide their own accounts of such abuse.

 Beshara Doumani, University of California at Berkeley: They must really be feeling the heat at Berkeley.
-The following oped, dated Apr.
-17, 2006, but reporting on a talk given April 5, comes from "Redefining Academic Freedom," in The Poly Post, the student paper at the California State Polytechnic, Pomona:
+The following oped, dated today, reports on a talk given April 5, comes from "Redefining Academic Freedom," in The Poly Post, the student paper at the California State Polytechnic, Pomona:

 Beshara Doumani claimed that collegiate academic freedom is at risk.
 His point: politicians, not academics, are gaining the power to redefine academic freedom in universities. … politicians, using Web sites and coalition campaigns claiming to fight for academic freedom are actually targeting liberal professors who question and criticize mainstream viewpoints. …